-I let out a shaken scoff.
-“Oh, well.
-If that’s the case–”
+I let out a flustered scoff.
+"Oh, well.
+If that's the case–"

-Before I could finish, he grabbed my arm, “It is.
-But if you can scoff then you aren’t that shaken up.
-Just stop fighting with me and do as you’re told.”
+Before I could finish, he grabbed my arm, "It is.
+But if you can sneer then you aren't that shaken up.
+Just stop fighting with me and do as you're told."

-I replied to him in my thoughts, thinking “Is it?
-Is that all you want Tom?”
+I replied to him in my thoughts, thinking "Is it?
+Is that all you want?

 My eyes fill up, and I tried as hard as I could to stop the tears from flowing.
 I wouldn't let myself look weak in front of him.
 I couldn't understand why, at this time of all times, I suddenly started becoming defiant towards him.
 I just knew that Tom was driving me crazy to the point where I didn't even know what I was doing any more.

-And the terror I expected came.
+There was a light autumn breeze that brought a whirl of red and brown leaves around us.
+There was no noise other than the birds singing in the distance.
+The terror I expected came.
 Tom looked at me, enraged.
-His mouth pursed so much so that it looked as if he didn’t have any lips.
-His hand made a shaky fist around his wand and the same with his other hand.
-He frowned further at me, and his eyes started to have glints of red in them.
-Half of me would have liked nothing better to do than push him off the edge and to have heard what he was hold back from me, but the other logical half of me said there will be dire consequences if I were to do so.
-Consequences in which, most likely, I would be hurt and loose Tom forever.
+His mouth tightened so much so that it looked as if he didn't have any lips.
+His hand made a shaky fist around his wand and his other followed.
+He frowned further at me, and I swore his eyes started to have glints of red in them.
+Half of me would have liked nothing better to do than push him off the edge and to have heard what he was holding back from me, but the other logical half of me said there will be dire consequences if I were to do so.
+Consequences in which, most likely, I would be hurt and lose Tom forever.
 So I stayed quiet.